Bowland Arts & Crafts

 Bowland Rural Skills

-The special qualities of the Area of Outstanding Natural Beauty's landscape depend on farmers, skilled craftsmen and contractors - why not browse our rural skills online directory to look at the whole range of skills on offer.
+The special qualities of the National Landscape's landscape depend on farmers, skilled craftsmen and contractors - why not browse our rural skills online directory to look at the whole range of skills on offer.

 Traditional boundaries, in particular laid hedges and dry stone walls, make an immediate visual impression on people that distinguishers this part of the country from most others.
 Walling and hedging are skills that take time and patience to acquire.
 Contractors specialising in these skills are in demand from landowners as are tree surgeons, fencers, mole catchers, shearers and the like.